How to make your own Ghee

 • Roasting

-• It can be used in place of butter for baking
+• Can be used in place of butter for baking

 • High heat cooking